 Students may complete their M.A. degree with a thesis or without writing a thesis.
 This choice should be made by the end of the second semester in the M.A. program.

-Students in the general MA program may also apply for the Joint JD/MA Program with UF’s Levin College of Law.
+Students in the general MA program may also apply for the Combined JD/MA Program with UF’s Levin College of Law.

 UF undergraduates may also apply for the Combined BA/MA program.
 The main feature of this program is that up to 12 semester hours of approved graduate level political science courses may be used as dual credit for both the undergraduate and graduate degree.
 All other requirements for both the bachelor’s degree and the master’s degree must be met.